gaelic-ghost/textforspeech

 Overview

-TextForSpeech owns the text-conditioning layer that SpeakSwiftly consumes as an external package.
-It ships one semantic built-in core plus a selectable built-in style, then layers persisted custom profiles on top so callers can tune pronunciation without reimplementing the core normalization pipeline.
+TextForSpeech owns the text-conditioning step that prepares developer-heavy text before speech generation.
+It ships one semantic built-in core plus selectable built-in styles, then layers persisted custom profiles on top so callers can tune pronunciation without reimplementing the core normalization behavior.

 The package currently has three main responsibilities: